 If it appears a service user does not have capacity to consent to sharing of information, clinicians should carry out a formal assessment of capacity, recording this in the care records.
 If the test demonstrates a lack of mental capacity the clinician must ensure nobody else has a right to make the decision (such as a lasting power of attorney for welfare decisions or a Court of Protection appointed deputy).
-If there is nobody authorized IC 01 v6 Confidentiality Policy January 2021 to make the decision for the service user, the clinician should make a decision in the service user's best interests and record this decision on the appropriate form and in the service user notes (see Mental Capacity Act 2005 Policy (C20)).
+If there is nobody authorised to make the decision for the service user, the clinician should make a decision in the service user's best interests and record this decision on the appropriate form and in the service user notes (see Mental Capacity Act 2005 Policy (C20)).